bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 ### AKHQ

 [AKHQ](https://akhq.io/) is a GUI for Kafka.
-Let's get a console running, and connect to Bufstream.For this example, you'll need [Docker](https://docs.docker.com/engine/install) installed and running.In a new terminal, create a configuration file for AKHQ:
+Let's get a console running, and connect to Bufstream.

+For this example, you'll need [Docker](https://docs.docker.com/engine/install) installed and running.

+In a new terminal, create a configuration file for AKHQ:

 ```bash
 # See https://akhq.io/docs for more details.